Nazmus-Sanib/Python-Algorithm-Development-for-Machine-Learning-and-Deep-Learning/README.md

 This library is still under development.

-1. Usage Before providing the setup.py,
+1. Gaussian Distribution.py Usage: Before providing the setup.py, just copy and paste the source code from this file and call the gaussian_probability function for your defined one dimentional data for which the Gaussian probability distribution has to be determined.